sec-fortress/Practical-Ethical-Hacking-Notes/14. Attacking Active Directory ~ Initial Attack Vectors/LLMNR Poisoning/Cracking Our Captured Hashes.md

 If you cleared your screen, you can use the `--show` option if you want to review the cracked hash file password, just like this

-We can also `Johnteripper` to do this :
+We can also `Johntheripper` to do this :

 ![](https://i.imgur.com/DPBPDGk.png)